franos-cm/dilithium-comparison/README.md

 Moreover, another bug was found in the design in [2], concerning an out-of-bounds memory access when simulating signature verifications, specifically using the security level 3 parameters.
 The memory accesses were changed so as to allow the simulation to complete.
 However, it is possible that this quick fix has not corrected the underlying bug.

-The remaining bugs found, in both the designs, were mostly concerning the handshake protocol used.
-These were duly fixed, as briefly mentioned in Section 2.2.
+The remaining bugs found, in both the designs, were mostly concerning data transfer operations.
+These were duly fixed, as briefly mentioned in Sections 2.2 and 2.3.